-On Thanksgiving we gather with family and friends to cook and eat one of our best meals of the year!
+On Thanksgiving we may gather with family and friends, or have a more personal meal.
 Between cooking, decorating and cleaning, Thanksgiving festivities can become quite a frenzy – a potentially hazardous one at that!

 According to FEMA Thanksgiving is the peak day for home cooking fires, followed by Christmas Day and Christmas Eve.
 A staggering 77% of those fires are caused by cooking.
-As you start to prepare for that huge holiday feast, remember to be mindful of the potential fire hazards present in your home so you can enjoy your time with friends and family safely:
+As you start to prepare for that huge holiday feast, remember to be mindful of the potential fire hazards present in your home so you can enjoy your time safely:

 1. Stovetops & Ovens